Virginia opossum: Reproduction

 The breeding season for the Virginia opossum can begin as early as December and continue through October with most young born between February and June.
 A female opossum may have one to three litters per year.
 During the mating season, the male attracts the female by making clicking sounds with his mouth.
 The female's estrus cycle is 28 days and lasts 36 hours.
 Gestation lasts 11–13 days and the average litter size is 8–9 infants, although over 20 infants may be born.
 Opossums have a very high mortality rate of their young; only one in ten offspring survive to reproductive adulthood.

 Newborns are the size of a honeybee.
 Once delivered through the median vagina or central birth canal, newborn opossums climb up into the female opossum's pouch and latch onto one of her 13 teats.
 The young remain latched for two months and in the pouch for 2 1/2 months.
 The young then climb onto the mother's back, where she carries them for the remainder of their time together.
 It is during this time that the young learn survival skills.
 They leave their mother after about four or five months.

 Like all female marsupials, the female's reproductive system is bifid, with two lateral vaginae, uteri, and ovaries.
 The male's penis is also bifid, with two heads, and as is common in New World marsupials, the sperm pair up in the testes and only separate as they come close to the egg.
+Males have three pairs of Cowper's glands.